 On October 28, 1974, the Louisiana Coordinating Council for Higher Education, currently the Board of Regents, granted to the institution approval to offer six associate degree programs: Business, Office Administration, Natural Sciences, Medical Office Assistant, Social Sciences, and Humanities.
-Southern University at Shreveport is a unit of the Southern University System rather than a branch or extension of the Baton Rouge campus.
+Southern University at Shreveport is a comprehensive community college within the Southern University System.